LidlMaster/JuLiDy/README.md

 - Depth-First Search algorithm (DFS)

 ## File Format
-The board configurations of the given Rush Hour problems a given in the foorms of .csv files.
+The board configurations of the given Rush Hour problems are given in the forms of .csv files.
 The filenames of which contain the boardsizes and the board number.
-These are used during initiating the game to selct the correct file and generating the correct boardsize.
+These are used while initiating the game to select the correct file and generating the correct boardsize.

 Each file contains the following:
 Each row has 5 elements.
-The first number contains carId followed by a letter that describes car-orientation (either "h" (horizontal) or "v" (vertical)).
-The next two variables form the coördinates on the board, with collumn and row and lastly the carlenght.
+The first number contains carID followed by a letter that describes car-orientation (either "h" (horizontal) or "v" (vertical)).
+The next two variables form the coordinates on the board, with column and row and lastly the carlength

 ## Instructions running algorithms:
-To run correctly run the algorithms the usage is as follows.
+To correctly run the algorithms the usage is as follows.
-Firstly to select a board a you must choose a file and use the size an undercore and board the number at the end of the filename.
-Possible sizes being : 6x6, 9x9 and 12x12.
-And with 7 different boards to choose form in this repository
+Firstly to select a board, there are 7 different boards, 3 6x6 boards, 3 9x9 boards and finally one 12x12  board.
+(These can be found in the gameboards folder) To select a board you must enter the board sizes, followed by the board ID (6x6_3, of 9x9_4 for example)

 The differnt algoritmes are categorised in the code as modes.
 The modes being: Manual (H), Baseline/Random (R), non-naïve Random (E), BFS (B), DFS (D).